SEOC QUALITY ASSURANCE

 Many products we offer are not grown or produced in Australia, therefore we import from countries that have established production capabilities.
 All goods that we do import are, by law, required to be supplied to us with a trade description that states the name of the country in which the goods were made or produced.
 This information then becomes the Country of Origin that we attribute to each specific batch of goods and available on each Certificate of Analysis.

-At Sydney Essential Oil Co. we adhere to regular stock cycling in order to maximise freshness in our batches and provide customers with the longest Best Before dates possible.
+At Sydney Essential Oil Co. we adhere to regular stock cycling in order to maximise freshness in our batches and provide customers with the best available products.

 It is worth noting that there can be a significant difference between the shelf life of products that actually 'expire' and are no longer suitable for use, and products that have a recommended 'best before' date.
 Ingredients that have specific